-It also shows the amount of time a website has been visited by the user in a single day.
+It also shows how long a website has been visited by the user in a single day.

 To remove the entire history, click on the “Clear browsing history” button on the right.
-Bear in mind that should this button be clicked on, Microsoft won’t be able to provide intelligent answers for quite some time until your browsing history has been populated again.
+Remember that should this button be clicked on, Microsoft won’t be able to provide intelligent answers for quite some time until your browsing history has been populated again.

 When it comes down to clearing your Location History, just follow the same instructions and all should be well.